How to Install Ghost on Ubuntu 18.04

 In this tutorial we are going to show you how to deploy a secure Ghost blog on an Ubuntu 18.04 server using Nginx as a proxy, free Let’s Encrypt SSL certificate, the latest LTS version of Node.js, and MySQL/MariaDB as a database backend.

 As the prerequisites to follow this tutorial, you will need:

 - According to the official Ghost system requirements you need at least 1G of RAM.
 If you have a server with less than 1GB of RAM, you can create a swap file .

 - A domain name pointing to your public server IP.
 In this tutorial we will use

-- Firewall configured by following How To Set Up a Firewall with UFW on Ubuntu 18.04.
-Make sure ports
+- Firewall configured by following How To Set Up a Firewall with UFW on Ubuntu 18.04

 Installing Node.js and Yarn

-At the time of the writing of this article the recommended Node.js version for Ghost is v8 carbon LTS.
-We’ll install Node.js from the the NodeSource repository.
+At the time of writing this article, the recommended Node.js version for Ghost is v8 carbon LTS.
+We’ll install Node.js from the NodeSource repository.

 curl -sL https://deb.nodesource.com/setup_8.x | sudo bash -